Andrew Feinstein: Labour Party

-Independent
+Independent candidacy and Camden People's Alliance

 In February 2024, it was announced that Feinstein was preparing to stand against Starmer in his constituency of Holborn and St. Pancras as an independent at the next general election, endorsed by two grassroots organisations: the Organise Corbyn Inspired Socialist Alliance controlled by Richard James Breese Conod and the For the Many Network founded by Feinstein in 2023 with Ken Loach, BFAWU's Ian Hodson and Audrey White.
 He launched his campaign, which he described as community-driven, on 21 May, with a reported budget of c.£21,000, and received active support from members of the left-wing party Collective founded by Karie Murphy.
 He ran on a platform of supporting "prosperity and equality", opposing "austerity and corruption", advocating for increased public spending and an end to NHS privatisation, and demanding unqualified diplomatic recognition of Palestine by the UK and a halt to the Gaza genocide.
 In the general election on 4 July 2024, Feinstein finished second, with 7,312 votes to Starmer's 18,884.

 Off the back of his electoral campaign, Feinstein built the Camden Community Alliance, a grassroots movement and local pressure group launched by November 2024, for which he acts as "the face" and which has struck partnerships with Jamie Driscoll's Majority and with the grassroots union alliance Acorn International.

 In September 2025, Feinstein launched his 2026 local elections campaign for a seat in the Camden London Borough Council under the banner of the Camden People's Alliance in coordination with both the Green Party and Your Party, with the Gaza war and affordable housing as key concerns.